 The Southern Hemisphere is actually at the top of the birth chart.
 Simply stated this hemisphere is characterized by extraversion.
 The Northern Hemisphere is at the bottom of the chart and relates to introversion and the inner world.
 It is concerned with the outer world.

-The Sun sign
+1. The Sun Sign

 The Sun sign is obviously an important one and the one we are most familiar with.
 When you learn you are a Capricorn or a Gemini for example, this refers specifically to your sun sign, meaning what constellation the sun was in front of when you were born.

 This is not the same as where the sun passes through the houses during the day.
-Rather it is more specifically related to where the earth is in terms of orbiting the sun throughout the year.
+Rather it is more specifically related to where the earth was in terms of orbiting the sun throughout the year.

-Elements and Quadruplicities
+2. Signs Representing Elements and Quadruplicities Groupings

 Look at the signs that are the background of your planets in your birth chart.
 Each sign has both an Element (Earth, Water, Air, Fire) and Quadruplicities (Cardinal, Fixed, Mutable).
-If you have more Fire signs than the others, and more Mutable signs than the others, the signs that have both these qualities is Sagittarius then that is your dominant sign